 - i.
 Revenue (per the SIR consolidated statements of operations and comprehensive income (loss)) this is the total consolidated revenue of all restaurants for the period.
 The restaurants include all SIR Restaurants as well as Abbey's Bakehouse.
-For the 12-week and 24-week periods ended February 14, 2021, revenue was \$12.8 million and \$41.6 million, respectively. - ii.
+For the 12-week and 36-week periods ended May 9, 2021, revenue was \$16.3 million and \$57.8 million, respectively. - ii.
 Same Store Sales(1) ("SSS") this is a sub-set of Revenue used for tracking comparable year-over-year sales.
-For Q2 2021 and Q2 2020, SSS(1) includes all SIR Restaurants, except for those restaurants that were not open for the entire comparable periods in fiscal 2021 and fiscal 2020, and Abbey's Bakehouse as it is not a SIR Restaurant.
+For Q3 2021 and Q3 2020, SSS(1) includes all SIR Restaurants, except for those restaurants that were not open for the entire comparable periods in fiscal 2021 and fiscal 2020, and Abbey's Bakehouse as it is not a SIR Restaurant.
 SIR Restaurants that have been impacted due to COVID-19 related restrictions beginning in Fiscal 2020, but have not been permanently closed, are included in the calculation of SSS(1) performance.
-The SSS(1) performance does not include the Jack Astor's location in the St. Lawrence Market neighbourhood of downtown Toronto, the Jack Astor's location on John Street in downtown Toronto, Jack Astors in Calgary, the Canyon Creek location in Burlington, Ontario, the Canyon Creek in Mississauga, the Canyon Creek in Scarborough, the Reds at Yonge and Gerrard in downtown Toronto, the Scaddabush at Yonge and Gerrard and the Dukes at Yonge and Gerrard as their sales are excluded from the calculation of SSS(1) similar to any permanently closed locations.
+The SSS(1) performance does not include: the Jack Astor's location in the St. Lawrence Market neighbourhood of downtown Toronto, the Jack Astor's location on John Street in downtown Toronto, Jack Astor's in Calgary, the Canyon Creek location in Burlington, Ontario, the Canyon Creek in Mississauga, the Canyon Creek in Scarborough, the Reds at Yonge and Gerrard in downtown Toronto, the Scaddabush at Yonge and Gerrard and the Dukes at Yonge and Gerrard, as their sales are excluded from the calculation of SSS(1) similar to any permanently closed locations.
 The SSS(1) performance for Scaddabush does not include the new Scaddabush location and in Burlington, Ontario (opened in Q2 2020), as this location was not open for the entire comparable periods in Fiscal 2021 and Fiscal 2020.
-The new Duke's Refresher in the St. Lawrence Market neighbourhood of downtown Toronto is also excluded from the calculation of SSS(1) for the 12-week and 24-week periods ended February 14, 2021, since it was not open for the entire comparable periods in Fiscal 2021 and Fiscal 2020.
-For the 12-week and 24-week periods ended February 14, 2021, since it was not open for the entire comparable periods in Fiscal 2021 and Fiscal 2020.
-For the 12-week and 24-week periods ended February 14, 2021, SSS(1) were \$12.1 million and \$39.3 million, respectively. - iii.
+The new Duke's Refresher in the St. Lawrence Market neighbourhood of downtown Toronto is also excluded from the calculation of SSS(1) for the 12-week and 36-week periods ended May 9, 2021, as it was not open for the entire comparable periods in Fiscal 2020.
+For the 12-week and 36-week periods ended May 9, 2021, as it was not open for the entire comparable periods in Fiscal 2020.
+For the 12-week and 36-week periods ended May 9, 2021, SSS(1) were \$15.7 million and \$55.0 million, respectively. - iii.
 Pooled Revenue this is the revenue subject to the License and Royalty Agreement this includes revenue from all Royalty Pooled Restaurants.
 The Royalty Pooled Restaurants are adjusted on January 1st of each year for New Additional Restaurants and New Closed Restaurants.
-As at February 14, 2021, there were 56 Royalty Pooled Restaurants.
-For the 12-week and 24-week periods ended February 14, 2021, Pooled Revenue was \$12.4 million and \$40.2 million, respectively.
-The applicable Royalty payable to the Partnership on the Pooled Revenue for this period was \$0.7 million and \$2.4 million, respectively.
+As at May 9, 2021, there were 51 Royalty Pooled Restaurants.
+For the 12-week and 36-week periods ended May 9, 2021, Pooled Revenue was \$15.8 million and \$55.9 million, respectively.
+The applicable Royalty payable to the Partnership on the Pooled Revenue for this period was \$0.9 million and \$3.3 million, respectively.